asura6/STM32F103C8T6-from-scratch/README.md

 # STM32F103C8T6-from-scratch
-A minimal example to get a STM32F103C8T6 up and running under a GNU-toolchain.

-This repository contains a linker script which defines the necessary memory-locations, an assembler startup program which sets up a C-environment and thereafter calls the main() function in main.c.
-The included main function toggles pin C13 which is an included LED on many cheap stm32f1 development boards.

-The makefile contains in addition to the regular compilation also commands to flash the program using a stlinkv2 with the open source st-util/st-flash utilities.
-If the "DEBUG" flag in the makefile is set to -g then the microcontroller can be debugged by first running "st-util" to set up the gdb-server and then connecting to it using "make debug".
+This repository contains examples on how do program and use the STM32F103C8T6 microcontroller and its peripherals.
+The examples are simple and easy to use as I have programmed them stand-alone without the bloat of external libraries.

+The programs are all compiled with gcc and makefiles meaning that no IDE is required unless you want to use one.

+If you have access to the stlink programmer you can install the st-util program to both flash the program and debug it using the makefile commands "make flash" and "make debug" using gnu gdb.
+The "make debug" command requires that the st-util command running in another terminal.

+The programs are all self-contained and increment in number as more functionality is added.
+The first example toggles an on-board LED while latter examples program the microcontroller to act as a USB mouse pointing device.

+Stay tuned as I will create a guide with explanation how most of this is done.
+For example writing the linker script, the assembler start-up program which initializes C programming environment etc.